Stories of resistance in Greek street Art: A cognitive-semiotic approach

-Georgios Stampoulidis, Lund University, Centre for Language and Literature, Division for Cognitive Semiotics, Lund, Sweden
+Georgios Stampoulidis, Centre for Language and Literature, Division for Cognitive Semiotics, Lund University, Sweden

 Georgios Stampoulidis is a PhD candidate at the Division for Cognitive Semiotics at Lund University.
 His research interests are in the fields of polysemiotic communication and multimodality, narrative and metaphor, and urban creativity.
 His work focuses on street art as a cross-cultural medium of meaning-making, cultural production and political intervention in urban space, and thus, he has previously conducted fieldwork in Athens, Greece.
 His most recent publications are “A Cognitive Semiotic Exploration of Metaphors in Greek Street Art” (Cognitive Semiotics, 2019) and “Urban Creativity in Abandoned Places.
 Xenia Hotels Project, Greece” (Nuart Journal, 2019).
 Currently, he is research fellow at Urban Creativity Lund and Scandinavian Metaphor networks.